oVirt/ovirt-site/source/develop/release-management/features/virt/XenToOvirt.md

 title: Importing Xen on REHL 5.x to oVirt
 category: feature
 authors: Shahar Havivi
-feature_name: 'v2v: Importing Xen on EL to oVirt'
-feature_modules: all
-feature_status: Released in oVirt 4.0
 ---

 # Importing Xen on EL 5.x VMs to oVirt